Black cowboys: Film and television

+Film poster for The Bronze Buckaroo (1939).

 A 1922 silent western film, The Bull-Dogger, starred Bill Pickett.
-In the 1930s, there were a handful of Western race films with Black actors that played in segregated movie theaters for Black audiences, including Harlem on the Prairie (1937) and The Bronze Buckaroo (1939).
+In the 1930s, there were a handful of Western race films with Black actors that played in segregated movie theaters for Black audiences.
+The first of these was Harlem on the Prairie (1937), starring African American cowboy singer Herb Jeffries, who went on to play the character Bob Blake in a series of films including Two-Gun Man from Harlem (1938), Harlem Rides the Range (1939), and The Bronze Buckaroo (1939).